banner-cover

 5. What is the significance of the National Day celebrations period?

-During this period, some of the guidelines regarding the use of the Flag are relaxed.
-They are:
+During this period, the guidelines regarding the use of the National Flag are relaxed.
+They are as follows:

-• Featuring the Flag on decals and stickers, posters or other visual images.
+• National Flag stickers, posters or other visuals

 Flag Display Protocol

-1. wish to display the Flag at the flagpoles (there are more than one) at my premises.
+1. I wish to display the National Flag at the flagpoles (there are more than one) at my premises.
 The flagpoles are all of the same height.
 What should the display protocol be?

-The Flag should be displayed from a position of honour, which also includes being above all other flags.
-As such, you may proceed to display the Flag from the top of the tallest flagpole even though it is not located to the left of all the other flags.
+The National Flag should be displayed from a position of honour, which includes being above all other flags.
+As such, you may display the National Flag from the top of the tallest flagpole even though it is not located to the left of all the other flags.

-In this case, you might wish to purchase a Flag that comes with a stand which may then be displayed on your premises.
-To purchase such as Flag, please visit the "Banners and Flags" category of the Yellow Pages to obtain a list of suppliers that sell the Flag.
+In this case, you might wish to purchase a National Flag that comes with a stand to be displayed on your premises.
+Such National Flags may be purchased from major retailers and other stores including online stores that sell the National Flag

-5. Should the Flag be displayed during bad weather?
+5. Should the National Flag be displayed during bad weather?

-6. May the Flag be displayed at night?
+6. May the National Flag be displayed at night?

-Yes, if the Flag is properly illuminated at night.
+Yes, only if the National Flag is properly illuminated at night, unless the display occurs during the National Day celebrations period.

-7. Why is proper illumination needed to display the Flag at night?
-What do you mean by “proper illumination”?
+7. What do you mean by “proper illumination”?

-This is because flying the Flag in the dark is considered disrespectful.
-By proper illumination, we refer to spotlights that illuminate the Flag and/or flagpole.
+By proper illumination, we refer to spotlights that illuminate the National Flag.

 8. What if I do not have proper illumination?

-As the guidelines state that the Flag may only be displayed at night with illumination, we would suggest that the Flag is raised and lowered daily after sunrise and before sunset respectively.
+As the guidelines state that the National Flag may only be displayed at night with illumination, We would suggest that the National Flag is raised and lowered daily after sunrise and before sunset respectively.
 Alternatively, you may wish to install proper lighting.

 Flag Raising and Lowering